airbytehq/airbyte/docs/tutorial/airbyte_config_persistence.md

 After a few seconds, the UI should be ready to go at http://localhost:8000/.

-## Notes about running this tutorial on Mac OS
+## Notes about running this tutorial on Mac OS vs Linux

 Note that the commands in this tutorial will vary greatly depending on if you are running a Mac OS or Linux Operation System.